Skip to navigation Skip to content

 Sequencing

-Determination of nucleotide sequences remain an integral component of fundamental genetics and genomics-based research.
-Although Second Generation Sequencing (2GS) clearly surpasses Sanger technology in terms of output, small-scale sequencing continues to be used for routine validation of DNA cloning procedures.
+Determination of nucleotide sequences remains an integral component of fundamental genetics and genomics-based research.
+Small-scale Sanger sequencing has been offered as a service at the site of the James Hutton Institute for over 30 years and continues to be used for routine validation of DNA cloning procedures.

 Sanger sequencing

-DNA sequencing using Sanger technology and also low-throughput genotyping services are run in the group at The James Hutton Institute by Clare Booth, with assistance from Louise Donnelly.
-The majority of fluorescent sequencing and genotyping (SSRs and AFLPs) are analysed using a capillary-based Applied Biosystems AB3730.
-The lab routinely processes around 120k runs per annum and provides a full template-to-sequence service to Institute users and external customers (please contact Pete Hedley or Clare Booth for further information).
+DNA sequencing using Sanger technology and also low-throughput genotyping are available as a service.
+Fluorescent sequencing and genotyping (SSRs) are analysed using a capillary-based Applied Biosystems AB3730 machine.
+The facility routinely processes around 50,000 samples per annum and provides a full template-to-sequence service to both Institute users and external customers.

 Research